joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

         ... guaranteed that `a` does not escape ...
     }

-The compiler used the `int[]&` information to stack allocate the array and, often, eliminating the vtable for it entirely.
+The compiler used the `int[]&` information to stack allocate the array and, often, eliminate the vtable for it entirely.
 Coupled with the sophisticated elimination of bounds checking, this gave us something far closer to C performance.